segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 ### Log Revenue V2

-Our iOS and Android components support sending revenue via Amplitude's preferred `logRevenueV2` method.
+Our iOS and Android components support sending revenue using Amplitude's preferred `logRevenueV2` method.
 Segment will set Amplitude's special revenue properties, such as `revenueType` and `productIdentifier`, which are used in Amplitude's Revenue Analysis and Revenue LTV charts.
-Any properties not mapped to Amplitude's special properties will be sent via the Amplitude
+Any properties not mapped to Amplitude's special properties will be sent using the Amplitude
 `eventProperties` field.

 | Amplitude Property | Segment Property | Description |